WebDevSimplified/Next.js-Simplified/20-21-blog-updates/before/README.md

 2. A new `src/db` folder has been added which includes all the functions for interfacing with the database.
 These are one to one mappings of all the functions in the `src/api` folder.
 3. The `src/app/posts/page.tsx` route has been modified to include a search form that currently does nothing.
 The `loading.tsx` file has also been removed in favor of `Suspense` inside the `page.tsx` file.
 4. A `.env` file has been added which includes the `DATABASE_URL` environment variable.
 This is for Prisma so it knows where our database is.
 You do not need to change this.
-5. A new `FormGroup` component was added which is used by the `SearchForm` component.
+5. A new `FormGroup` component was added which is used by the search form.

 The main goal of this project is to practice working with a database instead of `fetch` as well as practice working with search parameters.
 To get the database working you will need to run the following commands: